Goodness of Pronunciation Pipelines for OOV Problem: Abstract

 \section{Abstract}

-In the following report we propose a pipeline for Goodness of Pronunciation (GoP) computation solving OOV problem at Testing time using Vocab/Lexicon expansion techniques.
+In the following report we propose a pipeline for Goodness of Pronunciation (GoP) computation solving OOV problem at Testing time using Vocab \& Lexicon expansion techniques and Lexicon Transducer re-construction.
 The pipeline uses different components of ASR system to quantify accent and automatically evaluate them as scores.
 We use the posteriors of an ASR model trained on native English speech, along with the phone level boundaries to obtain phone level pronunciation scores.
-We used this as a baseline pipeline and implemented methods to remove \emph{UNK} and \emph{SPN} phonemes in the GoP output by building three pipelines.The Online, Offline and Hybrid pipeline which returns the scores but also are able to prevent unknown words in the final output.The Online method is based per utterance, Offline method pre-incorporates a set of OOV words for a given data set and the Hybrid method combines the above two ideas to expand the lexicon as well work per utterance.
-We further incorporate utilities for extending on our work, by extracting the Phoneme to posterior mappings , GoP scores of each utterance as a vector, and Word boundaries to be used for future research purposes.
+We implemented methods to remove \emph{UNK} and \emph{SPN} phonemes arising in the GoP output due to absence of words in our Lexicon(Out of Vocabulary(OOV)) from a given utterance by building three pipelines.The Online, Offline and Hybrid pipelines are proposed which take into account time and space complexity concerns with respect to WFST re-construction.
+The Online method is based per utterance, Offline method pre-incorporates a set of OOV words for a given data set and the Hybrid method combines the above two ideas to expand the lexicon as well work per utterance.
+We further provide utilities for extracting DNN posterior probabilities to Phone mapping , GoP scores as vectors for each utterance , as well as Phone and Word boundaries to be used for future research purposes.

 \